Podcasts & newsletters I recommend (Updated: Apr 2023)

 [Tech] Rest of World: I cannot recommend this enough.
 Much of the tech news / opinion we read of is from the West.
 Rest of World focuses on everything else and brings fascinating stories from Africa, Latin America, Asia and others.
-Free at the time of writing, though I would gladly pay for this.
+Free, though I would gladly pay for this.

 🇮🇳[News/Tech] The Ken: I’m a fan of The Ken which does one deeply-researched piece of reportage from the Indian tech/startup space.
 Their associated newsletters (especially Nutgraf) are terrific as well, making the subscription amazing value.
 Kudos to them for starting a model like this, even if some disagree with their reporting. (₹3245 per year).
 You can even subscribe to the newsletters by themselves and I highly highly recommend them.
 There’s lots of Ken hate on Twitter — meaning the publication has managed to piss off enough people in the ecosystem, meaning it’s good.

 🇮🇳[Business News] The Signal: Byte-sized, modern, fun daily Indian business news.
-It almost feels like Morning Brew. (₹599 per year, free at the time of writing)
+It almost feels like Morning Brew.
+They have a couple of sister publications as well — on sports and content. (free at the time of writing)

 [Global news] New York Times: I ❤ NYT.
 Great writing, excellent global coverage, and all sorts of digital formats and stuff.
-Plus, at ₹196 a month, that’s one of the most affordable quality international subscriptions you can have (I do subscribe to WaPo as well.
+Plus, at ~₹200 a month, that’s one of the most affordable quality international subscriptions you can have (I do subscribe to WaPo as well.
 Today’s WorldView is an excellent Ishaan Tharoor-authored newsletter from them).
-I must read more of The Atlantic — whatever I’ve found there has been wonderful.

 [Global news] Quartz: Summarizes everything quite nicely without being US-centric.
 Daily news is free.
 The paid membership is $99 a year and can be worth it.
 Quality content in the deep-dives though.

 [News/Tech] Axios: I’m a big fan of how they bullet-point the news.
 There are multiple newsletters you can opt for.
 Tends to be US-centric, but the tech newsletter by itself is fantastic.
+Especially the editorial artwork.
 Free.

 🇮🇳[Design, branding& innovation] The Hard Copy: I write for this wonderful publication that seeks to chronicle India’s design, innovation and branding space.
 We’re proud of the content we’ve done, and will be doing a lot more.